rabstolaf/bwsys/03_scripting.md

 * Any line begining with a $ will be a command line command.

 ## Basics
-To create your first script,
+* To create your first script, use
 ```sh
 $ touch myscript.sh
 ```
-This will create an empty file named _myscript.sh_ Notice the .sh file extension.
-This is not requrired but it is convention.
+* This will create an empty file named _myscript.sh_
+* Notice the .sh file extension.
+This is not required but it is convention.

-Let's edit this file to create our first script.
+* Now let's edit this file to create our first script using;
 ```sh
 $ nano myscript.sh
 ```
-Here we will write the script
+* Here we will write the script
 ```sh
 #!/bin/bash
 # A simple bash script
 echo Hello World!
 ```
-The first line will be repeated through all bash scripts.
+* The first line will be repeated through all bash scripts.
 The first two characters (#!) are known as the Shebang.
 They set the path to the interpreter, in our case, the bash shell.

-Pound symbols are used to denote a comment in bash scripting
+* Pound symbols(#) are used to denote a comment in bash scripting

-The third line is the command we will execute.
+* The third line is the command that is executed.
 Notice that you can also type this command in the terminal and you will get the same result.

-Lets run this script.
+* Lets run this script.
 From the command line, run the program
 ```sh
 $ ./myscript.sh
 ```
-This should have returned
+* This should have returned
 ```sh
 bash: ./myscript.sh: Permission denied
 ```
-This is because by default, files are not executable, a simple fix.
+* This is because by default, files are not executable.
+To fix this, use the command below.
 ```sh
 $ chmod u+x myscript.sh
 ```
-This will add (+) execute (x) permission to the user (u) When you run the program this time, you should get an output.
+* This will add (+) execute (x) permission to the user (u) When you run the program this time, you should get an output.
 ```sh
 $ ./myscript.sh